goboxer/public/speech-script-processor-node/README.md

 # Speech to text via Audio ScriptProcessorNode

-A extension to [Recorder.js from Matt Diamond](https://github.com/mattdiamond/Recorderjs) which demonstrates transcribing recordings using Google's Cloud Speech-to-Text API.
+An extension to [Recorder.js from Matt Diamond](https://github.com/mattdiamond/Recorderjs) which demonstrates transcribing recordings using Google's Cloud Speech-to-Text API.

 This example exists because web browsers do not support the audio formats required by Google's Cloud Speech-to-Text API, see [Troubleshooting](https://cloud.google.com/speech-to-text/docs/support).
 However using [Audio ScriptProcessorNode
 ](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) it is possible to take the raw audio PCM (Pulse-code modulation) buffer and convert this into a supported format.